-Long time ago, it was the Europeans who studied our languages and cultures and had them published in their lands while making hefty profits from these publications for the future of their grandchildren.
-Today, its quite different as the computer age enables anyone with the will to write to do so without much stress as information about the whole world has been fed into search engines and libraries for quick retrievals.
-That means, anyone who is computer literate can write exhaustively in almost any language and yet reap the same hefty profits or more the Europeans made in their heydays.
+Long time ago, it was the Europeans who studied our languages and cultures and then published them in their lands while making hefty profits from these publications for the future of their grandchildren.
+Today, it is quite different as the computer enables anyone with the will to write to do so without much stress as information about the whole world has been fed into search engines and libraries for quick retrievals.
+That means, anyone who is computer literate can write exhaustively in almost any language and yet reap the same hefty profits or more than the Europeans made in their heydays.

 Watch out what I'm about to reveal.
 It is nothing new to you since these are words in our wonderful Somali language that revolve around in our daily conversations.
 But first let's have a glimpse of where in the world the Somali language is mostly spoken.